 Starting with iOS 5.0, iPad and iPhone users had the ability to turn on or enable private browsing in Safari.
-This feature allows you to browse internet pages on the iPad without a record of your activities being stored in Safari’s history.
-Since iOS 5, Apple has made it even easier to use private browsing on your iOS device.
+In addition to using an iPad privacy screen, private browsing increases your security and allows you to browse internet pages on the iPad without a record of your activities being stored in Safari’s history.
+Apple has made it even easier to use private browsing on your iOS device.
 You no longer even need to go into the settings as shown below:

 You Will Need